 Reconnecting Online: Vetting Someone From Your Past Before You Let Them In

-Imagine someone we'll call Nadia.
-A message lands from a name she hasn't thought about in fifteen years — a warm, chatty ex who "was just thinking about you."
+A name you haven't thought about in fifteen years lands in your inbox — a warm, chatty ex who "was just thinking about you."
 It's flattering.
-It's also disorienting, because the person she's talking to isn't the person she knew.
+It's also disorienting, because the person typing to you isn't quite the person you knew.
 Fifteen years is a long time.
 People grow up, mellow, find themselves.
 People also curdle.
-The friendly paragraph on her screen tells her almost nothing about which happened.
+That friendly paragraph on your screen tells you almost nothing about which way this one went.

 Reconnecting is one of the most emotionally loaded kinds of vetting, precisely because you feel like you already know the person.
 An old flame, a childhood friend, a former colleague, an estranged relative — the memory is real, but it's old data.
 Their public posts are the closest thing to a "who are they now" you'll get before you decide how far to open the door.